 10. The following table shows that the new proposal for agricultural structures provides for national aids amounting to 43,500 m ECU over a period of ten years, of which 13,500 m ECU are to be reimbursed by the Community.
 In the first five-year period, these amounts are 13,000 m and 4,400 m ECU respectively.
 The financial statement annexed to the proposal for a regulation provides a detailed justification for the estimates of expenditure.
-In an earlier proposal, COM 501 on increasing the effectiveness of the structural funds, the Commission stated that its aim was to double the appropriation for the new measures, the Commission proposal can be considered as a reasonable starting point, which must be adapted to specific socio-economic and political circumstances in the course of the annual budgetary procedure.
+In an earlier proposal, COM 501 on increasing the effectiveness of the structural funds, the Commission stated that its aim was to double the appropriation for the structural funds within five years.
+Allowing for the running-in period for the new measures, the Commission proposal can be considered as a reasonable starting point, which must be adapted to specific socio-economic and political circumstances in the course of the annual budgetary procedure.